fleetdm/fleet/articles/fleet-4.18.0.md

-# Fleet 4.18.0 | Test Fleet upgrades before installing, better security and user messaging in Fleet Desktop
+# Fleet 4.18.0 | Better security and user messaging in Fleet Desktop

 Fleet 4.18.0 is up and running.
 Check out the full [changelog](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.18.0) or continue reading to get the highlights.

 For update instructions, see our [upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs.

 ## Highlights
-- Automated testing for upgrading to a new version of Fleet.
-- Improved security for Fleet Desktop.git a
+- Improved security for Fleet Desktop.
 - Show your end users a call to action in Fleet desktop for failing policies.

 ## Automated testing for upgrading to a new version of Fleet